pattacini/yarp2DIC/README.md

 $3> yarp read /read
 ```

+Then, open up the block `Settings` and enter the correct values.

-Then, run the simulation and type `any two numbers` in the shell where you've opened
+Finally, run the simulation and type `any two numbers` in the shell where you've opened
 the `/write` port.
 Check out the model's display as well as the `/read` port output.

 Have fun :tada: